 In this essay, we explain those considerations.

-Once the trustworthiness of the available evidence has been assessed (as explained in essays 6-9) and its relevance, well-informed decisions about what to do depend on judgements about whether the expected advantages outweigh the expected disadvantages, including consideration of:
+Once the trustworthiness of the available evidence has been assessed (as explained in essays 2.1-2.4) and its relevance (as explained in this essay), well-informed decisions about what to do depend on judgements about whether the expected advantages outweigh the expected disadvantages, including consideration of:

 - the benefits, savings, harms, and costs of acting or not,